Lukasdotcom/fantasy-manager/README.md

 1. Completely free and open source.
 2. Many different leagues to use(Bundesliga, EPL, etc).
+   1. You can even make your own custom plugin to support any league.
 3. Unlimited users and unlimited leagues.
 4. Customize starting money.
 5. Customize starred player bonus.